dchen1-greendotcorp/FunctionDurableAppTest/Readme.md

 ### 3. Orchestrator can try catch exceptions.

-### 4. Use context.WaitForExternalEvent to register events
+### 4. Use context.WaitForExternalEvent to register events in Orchestrator

 ### 5. Http trigger Send events with client.RaiseEventAsync